 This final assignment therefore focuses on on-line presentation, continuing some initial research I had started for the Visual Essay in Assignment 4 looking at:

 What cross-platform strategies would be most useful for me in developing a successful moving image social network audience?

-This assignment is an essentially practice-based research looking at the work and lessons from other video and animation artists who have been successful on different platforms, and the strategies they use and recommend that would be relevant for my own work.
+This research look started to look at the work and lessons from other video and animation artists who have been successful on different platforms, and the strategies they use and recommend that would be relevant for my own work.
 This is includes:

 - content selection and what has proved popular, including different visual techniques like compositing, morphing and erasure

 - technical considerations on different platforms, including equipment and image quality and accessibility

 - use of found visuals and audio resources and collaboration/networking with other social network artists